 - health & safety training,

 - registration in private medical system,

 - consents required to process personal data by IPC during employment phase & for reporting purpose.

 All PD2PI fellows will be offered assistance of the designated team to legalize their stay (PD2PI fellows and their families).
-We will assist the PD2PI fellows in other matters relating to their stay at IPC, or in Poland.
+We will assist the PD2PI fellows in other matters relating to their stay at IChF, or in Poland.

 To integrate the PD2PI fellows with IChF community we offer free Polish classes, funds for cultural events (e.g. tickets to theatre/ sport events/ concerts), integration picnics & trips, participation in IChF -wide professional & popular science events.